The Student Organization Code of Conduct

 - Decline to enforce and/or issue additional outcomes

 - Conduct additional investigation (as described in Tier Three)

-If there is reason to believe alleged criminal behavior took place, the College will begin a synchronous investigation.
+If there is reason to believe alleged criminal behavior took place, the University will begin a synchronous investigation.

 TIER THREE: Formal Process

 For tier three incidents, investigations may be carried out by the appropriate departmental staff, Campus Police, or the Title IX Coordinator.
 Investigations may involve collecting written statements, conducting interviews, reviewing documentation, or other methods.

 Once information has been received and an investigation has been conducted as necessary, appropriate staff will review the information to determine if there is reasonable cause to allege a violation or attempted violation of policy.
 Reasonable cause means that some credible information exists to support the allegation.
 A complaint wholly unsupported by any credible information will not lead to an allegation.

 Once an allegation has been placed, an RSO will be invited to attend a Conduct Meeting with a Case Administrator.